Encephalitis and brain injury claims

 How Moore Barlow can help

-At Moore Barlow, our experienced clinical negligence solicitors have specialist knowledge and understanding of the difficulties relating to encephalitis cases and are specialists in this area.
+At Moore Barlow, our experienced medical negligence solicitors have specialist knowledge and understanding of the difficulties relating to encephalitis cases and are specialists in this area.
 We have an excellent track record for succeeding in these cases and are regarded as leaders in the field.

 We understand the worries people have of bringing a claim whilst dealing with the challenges and difficulties of this condition, but we will work with you to guide and support you through every stage of the process.